 But if you’ve come from Europe or Australia on your holidays then it will seem inexpensive.

-If you come on a short break then costs don’t really matter but if you stay longer term then it works out quite expensive.
+If you come on a short break then costs don’t matter so much but if you stay long term then it works out quite expensive.

-There are some lovely places to eat with nice food and a thriving vegetarian, vegan scene but you’ll pay for it.
+There are some lovely places to eat with nice food and a thriving vegetarian, vegan scene but it’s not cheap.